VirgilSecurity/virgil-sdk-x/docs/swift/guides/virgil-key/saving-key.md

 Before you begin to generate a Virgil Key, Set up your project environment with the [getting started](/docs/guides/configuration/client.md) guide.

-In order to save the Virgil Key we need to:
+To save the Virgil Key we need to:

 - Initialize the **Virgil SDK**: